 Once you start experiencing this, you must go to your dentist and inform him immediately.
-The dentist may recommend a CT scan, MRI, or a radiograph for a professional evaluation.
-If he doubts that you may have periapical or pericoronitis, he might also recommend you to take a Cone-beam CT.
+The dentist may recommend a CT scan, MRI, or radiograph for a professional evaluation.
+If he doubts that you may have periapical or pericoronitis, he might also recommend you take a Cone-beam CT.

 Should I take it seriously?

 Yes!
 Do not take this lightly since it cannot be removed without proper treatment.
 Even if the abscess has ruptured, you still not to go to your dentist and follow it up with redeeming processes.

 If the abscess is left to travel wherever it wills, it can move to other areas around your head and neck.
 If left untreated, it may evolve into sepsis—- a life-threatening infection that can spread throughout your entire body!
 If it gains a pass into the sinus, it can also infect the sinus cavity.

 Although you will be entirely in the dentist’s hands after the diagnosis, it is better if you are already aware of what to expect.
 He might begin by making a small cut in the abscess, letting it drain, and washing it with salt water.
 Then —- and here comes the painful but crucial part —- your dentist will drill down into your tooth, do a root canal, and drains the abscess.
 After this painful procedure, if the dentist sees that the tooth can’t be saved since the spot has grown too much, your dentist might pull your tooth out.
 (Ouch)

 As the cliché saying goes: prevention is better than cure.
 Engaging in activities that maximize your ability to defend against these abscesses and minimize the chance of bacteria invading your personal space is better.
 The following exercises may be helpful: